COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 - Your child's tolerance for specific medications, procedures or therapies

 - The expectations for the course of the disease

-When treatment is necessary, it must be tailored for each case, because what may help one patient may not help another.
-Children are also given needed emotional and psychological support, which is offered at Children’s National.
+Treatment is tailored for each case because what may help one patient may not help another.
+At Children’s National, children are given emotional and psychological support.
 Treatment may include the following:

 - Drug therapy (aminosalicylates, corticosteroids, immunomodulators).
 Abdominal cramps and diarrhea may be helped by medications that reduce inflammation in the colon.
-More serious cases may require steroid drugs, antibiotics, or drugs that affect the body's immune system.
+More serious cases may require steroid drugs, antibiotics or drugs that affect the body's immune system (biologics).

 - Hospitalization.
-Children with ulcerative colitis occasionally have symptoms severe enough to require hospitalization to correct malnutrition and to stop diarrhea and loss of blood, fluids, and mineral salts.
-The patient may need a special diet, feeding through a vein, medications, or, in some cases, surgery.
+Children with UC occasionally have symptoms severe enough to require hospitalization to correct malnutrition and to stop diarrhea and loss of blood, fluids and mineral salts.
+Your child may need a special diet, feeding through a vein, medications, or, in some cases, surgery.

 - Surgery.
-Most children with ulcerative colitis do not need surgery.
-However, about 25 to 40 percent of children with ulcerative colitis eventually require surgery for removal of the colon because of massive bleeding, chronic debilitating illness, perforation of the colon, or risk of cancer.
-Sometimes, removing the colon is suggested when medical treatment fails or the side effects of steroids or other drugs threaten the patient's health.
-There are several surgical options and most are performed using minimally invasive surgical approaches:
+Most children with UC do not need surgery.
+However, about 25 to 40 percent of children with UC eventually require surgery for removal of the colon because of massive bleeding, chronic debilitating illness, perforation of the colon or risk of cancer.
+Sometimes, removing the colon is suggested when medical treatment fails, or the side effects of steroids or other drugs threaten the patient's health.
+There are several surgical options, and most are performed using minimally invasive surgical approaches: